 Shepherd’s Pie is easily one of my family’s favorite recipes.
 It’s one that my kids always asked for when they were all still living at home.
 This recipe for Shepherd’s Pie makes a perfect casserole meal for any night of the week.
 If you’re looking for a great ground beef recipe for dinner that’s filling and comforting, my Shepherd’s Pie will be a great addition to your recipe rotation!

 When I was a young bride the only recipe I knew was actually called Hamburger Pie and was made with ground beef, tomato soup and a can of green beans topped with mashed potatoes.
-However, several years ago I came across a recipe on Homecooking in Montana.
-She had found and adapted a recipe from Gordon Ramsey, and I’ve adapted it even more.
+Over the years I’ve made some adaptations to a few recipes to come up with my own.

 Years ago I used to remove the mushrooms as my kids wouldn’t eat them.
 These days I keep the mushrooms in!
 I also adjusted the red wine and chicken broth to my fresh beef broth.
 So as you can see this is a very versatile recipe.
 I’ve recently started adding peas and carrots as well, so I’ve updated the recipe to reflect that.